racket/racket/collects/tests/scribble/markdown-docs/example.md

 Returns a new mutable string of length `k` where each position in the string is initialized with the character `char`

+> Note: This is a note.
+Let’s make it long enough that the markdown output
+> will have to line-wrap, to make sure the > mark starts each line
+> properly.